DsSoft-Byte/B550-5950X-6750XT-Hackintosh/README.md

 4. 64GB Corsair LPX RAM
 5. Gigabyte GC-WB1733D-I WiFi Card.
 (Fully working at full speed with bluetooth thanks to AirportITWLM)

+My "Line Out" Audio is mapped as "Internal Speakers", it works however.
+Sonoma installation not possible because normal itwlm does not init and AirportItwlm panics the boot.
+Fully working on Latest Ventura 13.6.1.

 # Differences

 Preinstall EFI For Install and Setup